 About the librarian:

-Simone Pyle has been the Library Media Specialist for the Newton School since 2012.
-She has a M.S. in Library and Information Science from Simmons College in Boston, and has been working in school libraries since 2007.
-She has been a librarian at the Weathersfield School in Ascutney; Winnacunnett High School in Hampton, NH; Northern Essex Community College in Haverhill & Lawrence, MA; and the Manchester City Library in Manchester, NH.
+I have been the Library Media Specialist for the Newton School since 2012.
+I have an M.S. in Library and Information Science from Simmons College in Boston, and have been working in public school libraries since 2007, after a few years in academic and public libraries.

 About the library:

 The Ruth Wallace Memorial Library serves the Newton School students, staff, and community.
-With over 6,000 volumes, the library is committed to providing quality resources for research and recreational reading, as well as 21st century information and media literacy skills.
+With about 5,000 volumes, the library is committed to providing high quality and diverse resources for research and recreational reading, as well as 21st century information and media literacy skills.
 Housed in the school annex, the library is open to all members of the Newton School community and has an online link to the Morrill Memorial Library.

 The library is named for Ruth Wainright Wallace, a counselor at Camp Kenjocketee in South Strafford and friend to Rosa Tyson.
 She taught at Miss Porter’s School in Framingham, CT for many years before retiring to Strafford.
 She volunteered her time and expertise to catalogue and organize the school library collection at the Newton School.
 She died in 1975 and the library was named after her in 1980.
 A portrait of Ruth Wallace, gifted to her mother, resides in the library named for her.